hfmrow/fake-repo/sys_mon.md

 func ForceRebuildPackage(rebuild ...bool) bool
 ```

-Clean up the cache used by the package\, on the next launch\, the source code 'C' will be forced to be rebuilt\. typically used in the development process for debugging purposes\.
+Clean up the cache used by the package, on the next launch, the source code 'C' will be forced to be rebuilt. typically used in the development process for debugging purposes.

 ## type CpuFs

-Structure to hold values retrieved from: '/sys/devices/system/cpu/cpufreq/policy\*' directories
+Structure to hold values retrieved from: '/sys/devices/system/cpu/cpufreq/policy*' directories

 ```go
 type CpuFs struct {